top of page

 If there are children from previous relationships, trusts may be necessary

-If parents are divorced, they will still have to share everything equally
+Trustees and Guardians may be necessary to look after your children If parents are divorced, they will still have to share everything equally

-MARRIED BUT SEPARATED PERSON – not yet divorced.
+Married but seperated – not yet divorced.

 (Until the divorce is finalised, a husband or wife will still inherit the assets regardless of how long they have been separated.)